Ian Mulder

 Ian Mulder ([jɑˈmʏldər]) is a Dutch-born pianist and composer, who lives in Orlando, Florida.
 He performs in the United States and Europe, playing the piano and conducting an orchestra simultaneously, and has 20 solo albums to his name.
-His inspirational CDs Love Divine 1, 2, 3, 4, 5, 6 and 7, recorded with the London Symphony Orchestra, Royal Philharmonic Orchestra, and London Philharmonic Orchestra are popular in over 20 countries and have achieved gold and platinum status.
+His 7-album inspirational album series Love Divine, recorded with the London Symphony Orchestra, Royal Philharmonic Orchestra, and London Philharmonic Orchestra are popular in over 20 countries and have achieved gold and platinum status.

 Biography

 Mulder was born in Rotterdam; he studied piano, organ and composition at the Rotterdam and Utrecht conservatories.
 Since graduating in 1992, Ian Mulder composes music for his solo albums and concerts.
 His piano albums, recorded with symphony orchestras in London and Moscow, are frequently played on Sirius XM, Classic FM and other stations.

 In 2013, he recorded his second album with the London Symphony Orchestra, Love Divine, which reached platinum status 10 weeks from its release date.
 That same album was nominated for the 2014 GMA Dove Awards: Instrumental Album of the Year.
 His 2014 album with the London Symphony Orchestra, named Christmas, featured Andrea Bocelli singing "A choir of a thousand angels".
-In 2021, the album Love Divine VII was released, featuring the Royal Philharmonic Orchestra.
+In 2021, his latest album Love Divine VII was released, featuring the Royal Philharmonic Orchestra.

+On May 6, 2023, following the coronation of King Charles the III earlier that day, he performed at The Coronation Prom at Royal Albert Hall in London.